Government defends major welfare reforms but charities condemn ‘cruel cuts’

 – scrapping the work capability assessment for universal credit – the process currently used to determine eligibility for incapacity benefit payments based on someone’s fitness for work – in 2028, to be replaced by a single assessment considering the impact a person’s disability has on daily living, rather than their fitness to work.

-– legislating to tighten the eligibility for personal independence payment (Pip), with a higher threshold for someone to qualify.
+– legislating to tighten the eligibility for Pip, with a higher threshold for someone to qualify.
 The Government said people who only score the lowest points on each of the assessed daily living activities “will lose their entitlement in future”.

 – reviewing the Pip assessment with a view to longer-term reform to ensure the process is “fit for purpose now and into the future”.
 Confirmation the payment will not be frozen, as had been rumoured.